E-commerce

 To conclude, remember that social amplifies what you already are: a weak product promise quickly becomes visible in public comments; an attentive brand turns occasional detractors into useful feedback for the e-commerce organization.

-Also document crisis scenarios (product recall, major pricing error) with priority channels, legal validation, and message templates to react quickly without harmful improvisation, then revise these scenarios after each real incident to integrate lessons learned.
+Also document crisis scenarios (recalled product, massive pricing error) with priority channels, legal validation, and message templates to react quickly without harmful improvisation, then review these scenarios after each real incident to incorporate the lessons learned.

 Enzo